TiraLabra/loppukesa_2020/_en/faq/index.md

 You should make sure that there is a clear divide between the UI and the actual project code and leave the UI out of the test coverage reports.

-## May I use library "Y" to read / write files?
+## May I use library "Z" to read / write files?

 Yes.